-12.3 The price of the Goods includes free standard delivery for Orders over £150 excluding VAT but only to a Mainland UK Address.
+12.3 The price of the Goods includes free express shipping for orders over £175 excluding VAT but only to a Mainland UK Address.
 For certain postcodes a surcharge may still apply.

 12.4 All amounts due under the Contract shall be paid in full without any set-off, counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law).